-Nothing’s guaranteed, or even likely, but at least now one can envision Seahawks going far
+Looking at the Seahawks now, one can envision how this team could make a Super Bowl run

 “I think offensively, defensively, even in the kicking game, we had our identity,’’ said running back Thomas Rawls.

 Rawls’ breakout, with a Seattle playoff-record 161 rushing yards, was a large part of that.
-The synergy that marked Seahawks’ football at its best — a bruising running game that sets up an effective passing game and keeps the defense fresh with extended drives — was for the most part in full display.

 The time of possession disparity was notable: 36 minutes, 39 seconds for the Seahawks, 23:21 for the Lions.

-“When we get out there and get a three-and-out or when we don’t have to go out there for 12 or 13 drives, it keeps us fresh,’’ said linebacker Bobby Wagner.
+“When we get out there and get a three-and-out or when we don’t have to go out there for 12 or 13 drives (in a game), it keeps us fresh,’’ said linebacker Bobby Wagner.
 “For a team (like Atlanta) that’s coming off a bye, we’re trying to be as fresh as possible.
 This game worked out well for us.”

 Most notably, the Seahawks’ offensive line dominated the Lions and helped make Rawls’ outburst possible.
 If this is a trend, and not an aberration, it’s a huge boost for the remainder of the playoffs.
 The phrase that was heard frequently after the game was “imposing their will.”
 It was a long-awaited return to the days when that was a regular occurrence in the heyday of Marshawn Lynch.

 “When they run the ball the way they can run it, it’s intimidating,’’ Wagner said.
-“When (Thomas) Rawls lowers his shoulder, it sets the tone for the entire game.
+“When Rawls lowers his shoulder, it sets the tone for the entire game.
 We’re going to be physical on our end and it’s going to be physical on their end too.”

 Tackle Garry Gilliam could sense the Lions’ defenders wilting as the game progressed and Rawls continued to punish them with his runs — eight in a row on one key touchdown drive.